Charles III of Spain

 Charles III (Carlos Sebastián de Borbón y Farnesio; (Note: Carlo Sebastiano; Carlu Bastianu) 20 January 1716 – 14 December 1788) was King of Spain from 1759 until his death in 1788.
 He was also Duke of Parma and Piacenza as Charles I (1731–1735), King of Naples as Charles VII and King of Sicily as Charles III (or V) (1735–1759).
 He was the fourth son of Philip V of Spain and the eldest son of Philip's second wife, Elisabeth Farnese.
 During his reign, Charles was a proponent of enlightened absolutism and regalism in Europe.

 In 1731, the 15-year-old Charles became Duke of Parma and Piacenza following the death of his childless grand-uncle Antonio Farnese.
-In 1734, at the age of 18, he led Spanish troops in a bold and almost entirely bloodless march down Italy to seize the Kingdom of Naples and Kingdom of Sicily and enforce the Spanish claim to their thrones.
-In 1738, he married the Princess Maria Amalia of Saxony, daughter of Augustus III of Poland, who was an educated, cultured woman.
-The couple had 13 children, eight of whom reached adulthood.
+At the age of 18, he led Spanish troops in a bold and almost entirely bloodless march down Italy to seize the Kingdom of Naples and Kingdom of Sicily and enforce the Spanish claim to their thrones.
+In 1738, he married the Princess Maria Amalia of Saxony, daughter of Augustus III of Poland, having 13 children, eight of whom reached adulthood.
 They resided in Naples for 19 years.
 Charles gained valuable experience in his 25-year rule in Italy, so that he was well prepared as the monarch of the Spanish Empire.
 His policies in Italy prefigured ones he would put in place in his 30-year rule of Spain.